Skip to main content

 Mitigation Recommendations

-1. Upgrade the kan software to version 0.5.5 or later immediately, as this version contains the fix for the SSRF vulnerability.
-2. Until patching is possible, implement strict access controls at the reverse proxy or firewall level to block or restrict access to the /api/download/attatchment endpoint.
-This can be done using nginx rules, Cloudflare firewall policies, or equivalent controls.
-3. Employ network segmentation to limit the kan server's ability to reach sensitive internal services or cloud metadata endpoints.
-4. Monitor server logs for unusual outbound requests originating from the kan server, especially to internal IP ranges or cloud metadata URLs.
-5. Conduct security reviews of other API endpoints to ensure proper authentication and input validation are enforced.
-6. Educate development teams on secure coding practices to prevent SSRF and similar vulnerabilities, including validating and sanitizing user-supplied URLs and enforcing authentication on sensitive endpoints.
-7. Consider implementing web application firewalls (WAFs) with SSRF detection rules as an additional layer of defense.
+1. Upgrade kan to version 0.5.5 or later immediately, as this version contains the fix for the SSRF vulnerability.
+2. Until the upgrade can be performed, implement strict access controls at the reverse proxy or firewall level to block or restrict access to the /api/download/attatchment endpoint.
+This can be done by IP whitelisting, authentication enforcement, or complete blocking if the endpoint is not required.
+3. Employ network segmentation to limit the kan server's ability to reach sensitive internal services and cloud metadata endpoints, reducing the potential impact of SSRF exploitation.
+4. Monitor server logs for unusual outbound requests originating from the kan server, especially to internal IP ranges or cloud metadata URLs, to detect potential exploitation attempts.
+5. Review and harden cloud instance metadata service access policies, such as enabling metadata service version 2 (IMDSv2) on AWS, to mitigate SSRF risks.
+6. Conduct a security audit of other endpoints in kan for similar SSRF or injection vulnerabilities.
+7. Educate development teams on secure coding practices, including input validation and authentication enforcement on sensitive endpoints.

 Pro Console: star threats, build custom feeds, automate alerts via Slack, email & webhooks.Upgrade to Pro